edamame-course/FastQC/2016-06-22_FastQC_tutorial.md

 In non-enriched reads, it is relatively common to see highly represented kmers near the beginning of a sequence if adapters are present.

-###For FastQC questions, check the [documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
+###For additional FastQC questions, check the [documentation](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/).
 Happy quality checking!

 ***
 ##Help and other Resources